In 2017, China was the largest graphite-mining nation by a wide margin, followed by India and Brazil. Find out which other countries made the list.

 On that note, it’s interesting to look at which countries produce the most graphite.
-In 2016, China took the top spot, with India and Brazil coming in second and third, respectively.
-Here’s a brief overview of graphite production in those countries and in the other top produers last year.
+In 2017, China took the top spot for graphite mining, with India and Brazil coming in second and third, respectively.
+Here’s a brief overview of graphite-mining production in those countries and in the other top producers last year.
 All stats are based on the most recent data from the US Geological Survey.

 Mine production: 780,000 MT

-As mentioned, China was the world’s largest graphite producer in 2016.
-It put out 780,000 MT of the metal, the same amount it produced in 2015.
-According to the US Geological Survey, the country accounted for 66 percent of world graphite production last year, and 35 percent of consumption.
+As mentioned, China was the world’s largest graphite producer in 2017.
+It put out 780,000 MT of the metal, the same amount it produced the previous two years.
+According to the US Geological Survey, the country accounted for 65 percent of world graphite mining last year, and 35 percent of consumption.

 Despite China’s stranglehold on the graphite market, investors shouldn’t necessarily expect the Asian nation’s dominance to continue forever.
-That’s because in recent years the country has made an effort to streamline graphite production, and part of that process has been taking polluting producers offline.
+That’s because in recent years the graphite-mining country has made an effort to streamline production.
+Part of that process has been taking polluting producers offline.

-India produced much less graphite than China in 2016, but is still the world’s second-largest producer of the metal.
-Its total output last year came to 170,000 MT, the same amount it put out in 2015.
+India produced much less graphite than China in 2017, but is still the world’s second-largest producer of the metal.
+Its total output last year came to 170,000 MT, nearly the same amount it put out in 2016.

-Brazil is the world’s third-largest graphite producer, and with 80,000 MT of output in 2016, came in significantly behind India as well as China.
-As with those two countries, Brazil’s 2016 graphite output was flat from 2015.
+Brazil was once again the world’s third-largest graphite producer in 2017.
+With 95,000 MT of output last year, it came in significantly behind India as well as China.
+As with those two countries, Brazil’s 2017 graphite-mining output was flat from 2016.

 Mine production: 30,000 MT

-Canada’s graphite production dropped significantly in 2016 to come in at 21,000 MT — that’s 9,000 MT less than in 2015.
-Interest in Canada as a potential source of graphite has been rising for the past few years, particularly since Tesla Motors (NASDAQ:TSLA) said it plans to source the lithium, graphite and cobalt it needs for its Nevada-based lithium-ion battery gigafactory from North America.
+Canada’s graphite production remained the same year-on-year, sitting at 30,000 MT.
+Interest in Canada as a potential source of graphite has been rising for the past few years, particularly since Tesla (NASDAQ:TSLA) said it plans to source the lithium, graphite and cobalt it needs for its Nevada-based lithium-ion battery gigafactory from North America.

-Many graphite companies are now working in Canada, with a few being Berkwood Resources (TSXV:BKR) Canada Carbon (TSXV:CCB), Canada Strategic Metals (TSXV:CJC), Eagle Graphite (TSXV:EGA), Focus Graphite (TSXV:FMS), Lomiko Metals (TSXV:LMR), Northern Graphite (TSXV:NGC) and Zenyatta Ventures (TSXV:ZEN).
+Many graphite-mining companies are now working in Canada, with a few being Berkwood Resources (TSXV:BKR), Canada Carbon (TSXV:CCB), Canada Strategic Metals (TSXV:CJC), Eagle Graphite (TSXV:EGA), Focus Graphite (TSXV:FMS), Lomiko Metals (TSXV:LMR), Noram Ventures (TSXV:NRM), Northern Graphite (TSXV:NGC) and Zenyatta Ventures (TSXV:ZEN).

 Mine production: 15,000 MT